icons8/lunacy-docs/docs/styling.md

 **Note:** Blur is quite a demanding effect in terms of computing resources.
 Avoid excessive use of blurs within a document.
 For this reason, we limited the maximum blur value that you can set using the slider to *50*.
 However, manually you can set values up to *1,000*.

-## Applying styling options to multiple objects
+## Applying styling options to multiple layers

-You can apply styling options to multiple selected objects at the same time.
-If you see the *Click + to replace mixed content* caption under any of the options, it means that the selected objects have different settings for this option.
-A click over the plus icon will replace current settings with new ones common for all selected objects.
+You can apply styling options to multiple selected layers at the same time.
+If you see the *Click + to replace mixed content* caption under any of the options, it means that the selected layers have different settings for this option.
+A click over the plus icon will replace current settings with new ones common for all selected layers.
 In the figure below, this caption appears under the **Fills** section.

 ![Applying styling options to multiple objects](public/styling-mult.png)

 ## Tints

-Tints are a quick and easy way to apply a color to grouped objects and component instances.
-They are particularly useful when you need to adjust the color of a semi-filled object or a complex icon (see the demo below).
+Tints are a quick and easy way to apply a color to grouped layers and component instances.
+They are particularly useful when you need to adjust the color of a semi-filled layer or a complex icon (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-tintsph.png" height="auto"><source src="/public/styling-tints.mp4" type="video/mp4"></video>

-The **Tints** section appears in the Inspector only when you select a group object or a component.
+The **Tints** section appears in the Inspector only when you select a group layer or a component.

-Unlike other styling options, you can apply only one tint to an object.
+Unlike other styling options, you can apply only one tint to an layer.

 ### Tint Overrides